1970 KELLOGG’s 3D BASEBALL CARDS

 For collectors at the time, the 1970 Kellogg’s 3D baseball cards offered a glimpse into the future potential of the hobby.
 No other sports cards before or since have attempted a true lenticular 3D technology until very recently.
 Their fleeting production run and story of technical difficulties causing premature demise adds an air of mystique.
 For these reasons, they remain one of the most innovative – if short lived – sports card sets ever made and forever etched their place in the history of the hobby.
 While collectible values continue increasing yearly, the 1970 3D baseball cards will probably always be best remembered for capturing the promise of a new 3D card era that sadly never fully materialized.

-Read also: 1971 BASEBALL CARDS WORTH
+Read also: WHERE TO SELL BASEBALL CARDS IN ATLANTA?

 In conclusion, Kellogg’s 1970 3D baseball card promotion was a groundbreaking moment that utilized new printing technologies to produce the first mainstream lenticular 3D sports cards.
 Despite issues that cut production short, they captured the imagination of collectors and showcased the future potential of the hobby.
 Scarcity due to the limited run coupled with technical challenges lends these historically innovative cards a mystique that will ensure their place as some of the most cherished and valuable sets from the classic era of baseball card production.